The refresh rate of a TV is the number of images it can show in one second. Faster rates can mean smoother motion and less flickering, but not always.

-First up, it’s a good idea to understand the difference between the frame rate of a video recording and the refresh rate of your TV.
+First, it’s a good idea to understand the difference between the frame rate of a video recording and the refresh rate of your TV.

 Historically, the frame rate of analog video was based on the frequency of the local power supply.
-This means that it was different around the world:

-This means that a single frame was divided into two fields containing the odd numbered lines and the even numbered lines of the image.
-The TV screen would then display these fields in the correct order to play the video.
+This means that a single frame was divided into two fields containing the image’s odd-numbered lines and even-numbered lines, and the TV screen would display these fields in the correct order when displaying the video.

 Therefore, in PAL regions, the frequency of interlaced video was 50 Hertz (Hz):

-In NTSC regions, the frequency of interlaced video was 60 Hertz:
+In NTSC regions, the frequency of interlaced video was 59.94 Hertz: